 Outside of PiinPoint Control:

 Building Elevation & Footprint.
 Innovation on verticality is limited to the providers themselves.
 Visits to a location that is multi-story will not represent visits to just one level.
-Larger building footprints with a storefront of 10 meters or more provide greater accuracy.
+Larger building footprints with a storefront of 10 meters or more provides greater accuracy.

 Low Volumes: A minimum number of observations are required to visualize or understand movement patterns by aggregated areas.
 If no data is available, there are no observations that can be extrapolated.